fosterdouglas/quarter-clock/README.md

 And this software:
 - [Pimoroni's](https://shop.pimoroni.com) custom [Pico firmware](https://github.com/pimoroni/pimoroni-pico) v0.X.X, which uses MicroPython v1.16
-- For the RV3028, an adapted MicroLibrary library for MicroPython found at this [GitHub repo](https://github.com/x10dit/rv3028_rtc)
+- An adapted RV3028 library for MicroPython found at this [GitHub repo](https://github.com/x10dit/rv3028_rtc)

+To control the Quarter-Clock:

 ## A -- Visualizations